 Note: We admit students on a rolling basis.
 The preferred deadlines help you complete the application process on time, be notified of acceptance and enroll before the term begins.
 We review applications as they become complete, and admit students for a specific term up to the day classes start.
 We recommend you work on and submit your complete application well in advance of the preferred deadline, as obtaining transcripts and other materials may take more time.

-Students may transfer up to 60 hours from a community college and up to 90 hours from a regionally accredited 4-year college.
+Students may transfer up to 60 hours from a community college and up to 90 hours from an accredited 4-year college.
 Transfer applicants must have a minimum college GPA of 2.5 to be admitted in good standing.
+See the UofL Transfer Credit Policy for more information.

 For more information on the admission and application process, please contact our Online Learning Enrollment Counselor at 800.871.8635 or by email at email@example.com.